b3-exmo/b3-exmo.github.io/docs/Critical thinking/Cognitive Bias.md

 How do we discern between faith and cognitive bias?

 ## Overview of Biases
 Biases are not inherently bad.
-There is simply too much information in the world for us to ingest and process, then come to a reliable conclusion.
+There is simply too much information in the world for us to ingest and process, in order for us to come to a reliable conclusion.
 We have no choice but to filter it, or else we’d never come to a conclusion on anything.
 Cognitive biases are ways out brain tries to determine what’s most likely to be useful.
-Our brains aren’t always good at this, so we’ve categorized some of these filtering methods as cognitive biases.
+Our brains aren’t always good at this, so philosophically-minded folks have categorized some of these filtering methods as cognitive biases.

 We don’t have all information on everything.
 We must extrapolate and fill in gaps.
 We are prone to doing this improperly.
 This notion isn’t really anti-religious, by my understanding.
 More of philosophical, neither for nor against religion.
 Recognizing them is used for logical discourse on any topic.